markpmlim/ExploringSceneKit-OpenGL/Readme.md

 Requirements:

     XCode 8.x or later for compilation.

     macOS 10.12 or later.

-The source code is written in Swift 3.x.
+The source code of the application is written in Swift 3.x.

 It is possible to back port to older versions of Swift and earlier versions of macOS.
 You must check if the SceneKit framework  calls are supported.
 There should be little problems with the OpenGL calls.
 Tessellation requires OpenGL 4.x

 Weblinks: